ScottArbeit/Grace/README.md

 [^pr]: They're not really "pull requests" because there isn't a "pull" gesture in Grace.
 It's still a "PR", though.

 [^stream]: One thing I'd like to do with the event log as a stream: detect invalid sequences and frequencies of events in Grace that would indicate bugs or attacks.

-[^mauilinux]: Grace will have a native Linux app if the [.NET MAUI team adds support for Linux Desktop](https://github.com/dotnet/maui/discussions/339), which you should totally go give a thumbs-up to.

 [^gitexport]: Grace will export the latest state of each branch into a `git bundle` file.
 Exporting an entire Grace repository, including history, to a Git repository probably won't be supported, but maybe someone else will write it.
 (There are, no doubt, a lot of edge cases to be found the hard way in that translation, and it's a very low priority item for me.)
 Live two-way synchronization between Grace and Git is a non-goal, for the same reason.